kumarprahlad125-pixel/Olist-B2B-Marketing-Funnel-Analysis-/README.md

 ## Key Business Insight

 Organic search is the strongest channel in the funnel by a clear margin.
 It generates the most leads (2,296 of 8,000, about 29% of the total), converts the highest share of them into closed deals (271 deals, close to a 12% conversion rate), and produces the most revenue by far — around $51.4 million in declared monthly revenue, roughly 84% of all revenue tied to a known channel.
-The average deal from organic search is worth about R$189,764, compared to about R$47,021 from paid search.
+The average deal from organic search is worth about $189,764, compared to about $47,021 from paid search.
 This shows that organic search does not just bring in more leads — it brings in higher-quality leads that are more likely to become valuable customers.

 ## Business Recommendations

-Increase investment in organic search (SEO and content), as it is the strongest-performing channel by lead quality and revenue.
+Increase investment in organic search  as it is the strongest-performing channel by lead quality and revenue.

 Continue supporting paid search, but review spend on social, email, and display channels, which show weak conversion into revenue.

 Prioritize sales attention on high-value segments such as construction tools/house & garden and phone & mobile, since each deal in these segments carries significant value.

 Investigate why resellers close more deals while manufacturers generate substantially more revenue, and consider a different approach to onboarding or pricing for manufacturer-type sellers.

 Track conversion rate by channel on an ongoing basis, not just lead volume, since a high number of leads does not always translate into revenue.